huBioinfo/CytoCommunity/README.md

 (2) Using gene expression data as input cannot directly establish the relationship between cell types and TCNs in a tissue, making the interpretation of TCNs challenging.

-(3) Given a cohort of tissue samples associated with different conditions (e.g., disease risk and patient prognosis), it is important to identify condition-specific TCNs with more biological and clinical relevance (e.g. tertiary lymphoid structure (TLS), which is typically present in low-risk but not in high-risk patients of many cancer types).
+(3) Given a cohort of tissue samples associated with different conditions (e.g., disease risk and patient prognosis), it is important to identify condition-specific TCNs with more biological and clinical relevance (e.g., tertiary lymphoid structure (TLS), which is typically present in low-risk but not in high-risk patients of many cancer types).
 Most existing methods are designed to detect TCNs in individual tissue samples by unsupervised learning and thus not applicable for the identification of condition-specific TCNs de novo.

 We developed this tool, named **CytoCommunity**, for identifying TCNs that can be applied in **either unsupervised or supervised** fashion.
 We formulate TCN identification as a community detection problem on graphs and employ a graph neural network (GNN) model to identify TCNs. **Several advantages** include: